TL;DR

 Format 06 — Checklist

-How to write it: Number every item.
-Keep each item to a single, specific action.
-Add a brief rationale in parentheses after each item.
-Offer the checklist as a downloadable PDF — this generates backlinks and secondary citations.
+Number every item.
+Keep each to a single action.
+Add a brief rationale after each item.

 Format 07 — Original Data / Research